 Then open all the tools in the SAK and submerge it in the water.
 Keep it there for about 30 minutes.

 Now take it out of the water, keep all the tools open, and clean the inside layers of the frame, as well as the scales on both sides.

 - Cotton buds

-TIP: If you have none of the above, you can use plain paper to get the job done.
+If you do not have a brush or cotton bud, you can use plain paper to get the job done.
 Just take a small piece of paper and fold it to the thickness of the layer inside the SAK.
 It will work well enough.

-Note: Be careful not to cut your fingers while doing so as it needs caution to handle a Swiss Army Knife with all its tools in the open position.
+Be careful not to cut your fingers while doing so as it needs caution to handle a Swiss Army Knife.

 Once you have cleaned the inside layers and the outer scales, close all the tools in the SAK.